Longer life expectancies and changing demographics mean that older workers are sticking around longer.

 - Available on demand, making it easy to fit into breaks, downtime, or before a shift begins

 And it works for a multigenerational learner pool.
 A report by Training Industry found that adult learners’ preferences varied by training topic and purpose — not by age.
-Across age groups, more than half of learners rated mobile learning and job aids as effective for customer service, onboarding, and technical training.
+Across age groups, more than half of learners rated mobile learning and job aids as effective for customer service, sales, onboarding, and technical training.

 Otto’s adaptive training approach delivers targeted content to each learner, identifying and eliminating knowledge gaps.
-It uses intelligent automated reminders to nudge learners to develop and maintain a daily learning habit, ensuring the spaced practice that builds retention.
+It uses intelligent automated reminders to nudge learners to develop and maintain a daily learning habit, ensuring the spaced practice that builds knowledge retention.
 It’s fun and engaging, with proven results.

 Access to knowledge or performance support tools